-The deadline for application package submission is Monday, April 12, 2021 by 12:00 pm (Noon).
-Application Package shall be submitted on the Palm Beach County, Community Services Department NOFO Application Submission Website:
+The deadline for application package submission is May 9, 2022 by 12:00 pm (Noon).
+Application Package shall be submitted on the Palm Beach County, Community Services Department NOFO Application Submission Website: https://pbcc.samis.io/go/nofo/

-https://pbcc.samis.io/go/nofo/

-The NCG meeting, during which the NCG Review Committee will review and score all applications, is scheduled to take place on Monday, April 26, 2021, from 9:00 am to 1:00 pm using WebEx (Online).
-Please check the DHVS website for changes to the meeting location.
+The NCG meeting, during which the NCG Review Committee will review and score all applications, is scheduled to take place on Wednesday, May 20, 2022, from 9:00 am to 1:00 pm at 810 Datura Street Basement Conference room.
+Please check the HSCA website for changes to the meeting location.